buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 1 hour of real game time

 A sphere of light with a 6-meter radius expands from a point of your choice within range.
 The sphere radiates bright light and dim light for an additional 12 meters.
 If you choose a point on an object you are holding or one that is not worn or carried, the light emanates from the object and moves with it.
 Completely covering the object with something opaque, such as a bowl or a helmet, blocks the light.
-If any part of this spell's area overlaps with an area of darkness created by a spell of level 3 or lower, the spell that created the darkness is dispelled.
+If any part of this spell' \*\*s area overlaps with an area of darkness created by a spell of level 3 or lower, the spell that created the darkness is dispelled.
 The light created is considered sunlight.

 **NOTE**: Devotees of Ljust or Sumkjr gain +1 to Saving Throws while illuminated by this spell